dd1x0n/dd1x0n.github.io/README.md

 # Overview
 To open either navigate to my index.html file or visit the live website at https://dd1x0n.github.io/index.html

 This project was built for the May 2020 Code Louisville Front End final class project.
-This project uses a handful of CSS and Javascript techniques that control the behavior of the photos shot and their interaction with the scrolling texts.
+This project uses a handful of CSS and JavaScript techniques that control the behavior of the photos shot and their interaction with the scrolling texts.

 All photos were taken in and around La Paz, Bolivia in 2018 on expired Color Fujifilm 400 film.